adrianovaladar/snake/README.md

     cmake .
     make

-After the compilation is complete, a file named "snake" will appear in the directory.
-To run the game, simply execute the command "./snake" without any parameters.
+After the compilation is complete, a file named snake will appear in the directory.
+To run the game, simply execute the following command:

+    ./snake

 Ensure that the logged-in user has the necessary permissions (read, write, and execute) for the project directory.
 These permissions are crucial for the game's settings, best scores files, and the ability to load saved games.
-These files will be stored in the "files" directory.
+These files will be stored in the files directory.

 Upon launching the game, a menu will be displayed, similar to the example image provided.